-- Note 1 The burden of an item of equipment that has a known impedance is calculated as follows: Burden (VA) = I2Z Where: I = current (A) flowing into the equipment - Z = the impedance (Ω) of the equipment - Note 2 The high impedance of the voltage inputs (300kΩ) restrict the current flowing into the Voltage Constraint Panel and through the associated VT wring to 0.37mA.
+I = current (A) flowing into the equipment

+Z =the impedance ( $\Omega$ ) of the equipment

+- Note 2 The high impedance of the voltage inputs $(300k\Omega)$ restrict the current flowing into the Voltage Constraint Panel and through the associated VT wring to 0.37mA.
 This means the burden of the VT secondary wiring and the burden of the voltage inputs is negligible. - Note 3 For CT wiring, the burden is calculated using the rated CT current (i.e. 1A or 5A).
 The CT current flows in a loop from the CT to the equipment and back to the CT again.
-The length of the conductor is therefore at least 2x the length of the associated multicore cable. - 3.2.9 CT Burden Example - 3.2.9.1 CTs with a 5A secondary rating are to be connected to a CCP and are also used to supply the settlement metering.
-If the meters have a total burden of 1VA and the total length of multicore is 20m, will 2.5mm2 Copper multicore be acceptable? - The burden of the metering = 1 VA - The burden of Voltage Constraint Panel = 0.05 VA
+The length of the conductor is therefore at least 2x the length of the associated multicore cable.

+3.2.9 CT Burden Example

+- 3.2.9.1 CTs with a 5A secondary rating are to be connected to a CCP and are also used to supply the settlement metering.
+If the meters have a total burden of 1VA and the total length of multicore is 20m, will 2.5mm Copper multicore be acceptable? - The burden of the metering = 1 VA - The burden of Voltage Constraint Panel = 0.05 VA

-- The burden of 25m of 2.5mm2 multicore is approximately 20m x 2 x 0.185 = 7.40 VA - An additional 2m length of 2.5mm2 secondary wiring is assumed within the panels themselves giving an additional burden of 2 x 2 x 0.1850 = 0.74 VA. - 3.2.9.2 This gives a total burden of 9.19 VA which is just below the 10VA rated burden of the CTs. - 3.2.9.3 If the conductors within the multicore cable were doubled up (i.e. each phase consisted of 2 x 2.5mm2 copper conductors) the burden would be reduced to approximately 5.49 VA.
+- The burden of 25m of 2.5mm multicore is approximately 20m x 2 x 0.185 = 7.40 VA - An additional 2m length of $2.5 \text{mm}^2$ secondary wiring is assumed within the panels themselves giving an additional burden of $2 \times 2 \times 0.1850 = 0.74 \text{ VA}$ . - 3.2.9.2 This gives a total burden of 9.19 VA which is just below the 10VA rated burden of the CTs. - 3.2.9.3 If the conductors within the multicore cable were doubled up (i.e. each phase consisted of 2 x 2.5mm copper conductors) the burden would be reduced to approximately 5.49 VA.

-3.3 Power Flow Conventions
+3.3 Power Flow Convention

-3.3.1 CCPs use the same power flow conventions that are used for Western Power Distribution's transducers.
-This means that when Active Power is imported (i.e. flows from WPDs network into the Customer's installation the value is deemed to be positive (+ve) and when the Active Power is exported it is deemed to be negative (-ve).
-The same is true for Reactive Power.
+3.3.1 CCPs use the following convention for power flow direction:

+When Active Power is imported, i.e. Active Power flows from WPDs network into the Customer's installation the value is deemed to be positive (+ve) and when the Active Power is exported it is deemed to be negative (-ve).
+The same approach is taken for the flow of lagging Reactive Power.
 This convention is shown in Figure 5.